 Keep communicating once the survey is open

-We also suggest providing a final day reminder for anyone who hasn’t got round to it to let them know it’s their final chance to have their say.
+For a solid communication plan, we also suggest providing a final day reminder for anyone who hasn’t got round to it to let them know it’s their final chance to have their say.